 Finding a Nursing Program

 After spending a year in emergency medical services, Jessica started researching accelerated nursing programs.
-She came across our 16-month Accelerated Bachelor of Science in Nursing program, which has site locations in Syracuse, New York; St. Petersburg, Florida; and Miramar, Florida.
+She came across our 16-month Accelerated Bachelor of Science in Nursing program in Syracuse, New York.

 She was familiar with our college because several of her friends studied at our main campus in Utica, New York.
 “I had heard Utica was a reputable college where the professors were invested in student success.”
 So, she made the decision to attend our college.

 While Jessica could have stayed in New York to attend our ABSN program, she relocated to South Florida for a change of pace.
 She also liked the fact that we had just opened our Miramar site.
 Why?
 Because it gave her the opportunity to develop her clinical skills in a new facility with state-of-the-equipment.
 Not to mention, she would be part of the first cohort to graduate from this location.

 But overall, Jessica said she liked the accelerated nature of the program and the level of flexibility that came with being able to complete some of the curricula online.

 Jessica described our admission process as straight forward and one of the best experiences she has had with a higher learning institution.

 “My admission representative was always in contact with me, making sure I was getting everything done.
 I never felt like I was alone in the process.”